Digital-Data-Co/forge-docs/src/administration-guide/installation_manually.md

 ### Troubleshooting

-If the Ansible execution of Semaphore is failing - you will need to troubleshoot it in the context of the service user.
+If the Ansible execution of Forge is failing - you will need to troubleshoot it in the context of the service user.

 You have multiple options to do so: